 👍 Rule of Thumb: Don't apply pre-emergent to new sod because it will also inhibit your new lawn from rooting.
 Apply it after one full growing season when your lawn is fully rooted in and you can no longer pull up areas of the sod, after you’ve mowed it at least three times, and after you can no longer see the seams.

-👍 Rule of Thumb for Drought (this is an important repeat from the top): Except for regions hit by Tropical Storm Ophelia, it has not rained much in weeks.
-Because granular pre-emergent herbicide requires water to activate it, we recommend irrigating areas where you've spread the granules.
+👍 Rule of Thumb for Drought (this is an important repeat from the top): Because granular pre-emergent herbicide requires water to activate it, we recommend irrigating areas where you've spread the granules.
 Irrigate enough to wet everything down so the granules dissolve a little and start to form the barrier that kills the germinating weed seeds.
-If it doesn't rain soon, you may want to "water in" the granules at least twice before October 15th.
+If it doesn't rain soon, you may want to "water in" the granules at least twice before October 15th. - For weeds you see now in established lawns, apply post-emergent liquid herbicides like our grassy and broadleaf herbicides.
+Please read the label and follow all instructions for best results and safety.

 Leaves are light yellow-green with a waxy coating.
 Like dallisgrass, they overshadow turf and will shoot up like a wood sprite and grow taller than the lawn, even if you don't miss a mowing.